climateclock/climate-clock-widget/README.md

 yarn build
 ```

-Once built, clock widget can be included on your site using
+Once built, the clock widget can be included on your site using

 ```
 <script src="https://yourdomain.com/path/to/widget-v1.js" async></script>